ivanelisandro/docker-composer/Composer/task/task-manager/stage6.md

 # Stage 6:

-In this stage name convention changed so we will update the services names.
+In this stage the name convention changed so we will update the services names.

 We will also use the built API for the first time according to `api_documentation.md`.